agiledev-students-spring2025/4-final-memory-map/CONTRIBUTING.md

 * Team members will use GitHub to manage the project
 * Team members will NOT use GitHub Desktop
 * Team members will use Tailwind
-* Team members will use cameCase for naming variables
+* Team members will use camelCase for naming variables
 * Don't over-engineer.
 Write minimum code to get things working end to end, only then iterate to improve. - Code for each task and spike must be peer-reviewed and pass tests before merging into the main branch of code.
 * Always push working code, if you break the pipeline/build then fix it.
 * Make granular and small commits, per feature or per bug fix.